 It is not always practical or economical to use a new batch of oil every time you fry foods.
 While there is no set rule about how many times you can use the same oil for frying it is understood that when the oil looks ‘bad’ it must not be used.
 However, with the total polar compounds being limited to 25 percent in re-used oil it is possible to understand that oils must be discarded which has polar compounds above this limit.

-Most consumers understand that re-used oil that has turned thick because of repeated frying or changes colour or has a strong smell of the fried foods, is not good and must not be re-used.
+Most consumers understand that re-used oil that has turned thick because of repeated frying or changes color or has a strong smell of the fried foods, is not good and must not be re-used.
 What they do not know is that oil that has been used once must be strained and stored properly or it will lead to the bacterial contamination.
-Any oil that has particle of food in it must not be re-used as bacteria feed on foods left in oil.
+Any oil that has a particle of food in it must not be re-used as bacteria feed on foods left in the oil.

 Any old oil that has been used several times for frying can become rancid and it probably contains free radicals which are considered to be a health risk.
 Repeated use of such re-used oil can give rise to bad cholesterol and damage cells leading to cancer.
 Any oil that has become rancid and which foams on heating must not be used as it will affect the quality of the food cooked in it and cause health damage too.